paul-baxter/sandtray-log-analysis/README.md

 # sandtray-log-analysis
-simple utility to analyse automatically generated log files from the EU FP7 DREAM project in relation to interacting user behaviour
+Simple utility to analyse automatically generated log files from the EU FP7 DREAM project in relation to interacting user behaviour (touchscreen oriented).

+Currently assumes hardcoded paths (bad!) and input file formats (as determined by Sandtray logfile structure), and has no arguments (no control!).

+Context, motivation and sample output described in:
+* P. Baxter, S. Matu, E. Senft, C. Costescu, J. Kennedy, D. David, T. Belpaeme (2015), [Touchscreen-Mediated Child-Robot Interactions Applied to ASD Therapy](http://newfriends2015.org/Proceedings/Contents/oral_sessions.html), 1st Int.
+Conf. on Social Robots in Therapy and Education, Almere, The Netherlands, October 22-23